pos THE BINAURAL STETHOSCOPE

 TIPS ON DATING CAMMANN TYPE INSTRUMENTS

-A Photo of New York physician George P. Cammann, circa 1855, who developed the binaural stethoscope while working at the Northern Dispensary.
-The Northern Dispensary was built in 1831 to provide medical care to the "sick and poor"and was open from 1831 until 1989.
+On the left is the only known carte-de-viste (cdv) albumen print photograph of Dr. Cammann by Matthew B. Brady & Studio in New York City, circa 1860, which appears to have been taken at the same sitting as the salt print photo mentioned above.
+Note the Brady backmark on the verso as well as the period ink signature of G. P. Cammann, M.D. below the backmark.
+Dr. Cammann developed the binaural stethoscope in 1852 while working at the Northern Dispensary.
+The Northern Dispensary was instituted in 1827 and built in 1831 to provide medical care to the "sick and worthy poor" and was open continuously from 1831 until 1989.
 The Dispensary is the only building in New York City that has two sides on one street (Waverly Place) and one side on two streets (Christopher and Grove Streets).
 The three sided building occupies the triangle formed by those streets.
-Shown above are the photos of the Northern Dispensary in 1885 and 2006, looking the same as it did in 1852 when Dr. Cammann deveolped his stethoscope.
+Shown above are the photos of the Northern Dispensary in 1855 after addition of a third floor to the 1831 building and in 2006 looking the same as it did in 1855, but now closed and empty for 25 years because the original deed requires that the building only be used for aiding the sick and worthy poor.
 Notice the young boy pausing on his bike, while trying to decide which fork in the Waverly Place road to take, which splits into a left and right street at the tip of the Northern Dispensary triangle.
 Dr. Cammann was appointed to the Dispensary in 1832 as an Attending Physician and worked there for 28 years until he resigned in 1859 and then contiunued to serve as a Consulting Physician until his death in 1863.
 Shown above are photos of pages from the June 7, 1832 and October 7, 1859 minutes of the Proceedings of the Trustees of the Northern Dispensary appointing Dr. Cammann to the Dispensary and thanking Dr. Cammann for his faithful service to the Dispensary, respectively.
 He was also a member of the St. James Episcopal Church, Fordham and one of the church's four Royal Bavarian Stained Glass Windows portraying Saints John and Peter healing of a man by the Jerusalem Temple's Beautiful Gate, installed when the church was built on its present site in 1864-65, was in memory of Dr. Cammann for his humanitarianism.
 The window dedication reads "In Memory of Geo.
 P. Camann M.D. dec.
 Feb.
 14. 1863."

 READ "THE SELF ADJUSTING STETHOSCOPE OF DR. CAMMANN"